frostcow0/python-projects/README.md

    - Find it under ./data_engineering/prefect

 ## Layout Guide
 Here's how I organize my projects.
-I've bolded topics that I see mentioned in industry.
+I've bolded the projects mentioned above in Most Notable Overall.

 #### Cybernetics
  - Python implementations of cybernetics principles (like transformers) from *An Introduction to Cybernetics* by W. Ross Ashby